• Skip to primary navigation

 What do you eat with onion dip?

-If you’d rather eat your dip with something healthier, it’s delicious with vegetables.
+If you’d rather eat your dip with something other than chips, it’s delicious with vegetables.
 Here are some options:

 Baby carrots